BeTomorrow/react-native-file-logger/README.md

 #### FileLogger.enableConsoleCapture()

-Enable automatically writing logs from `console` calls to the current log file.
-It is already enabled by `FileLogger.configure()` by default.
+Enable appending messages from `console` calls to the current log file.
+It is already enabled by default when calling `FileLogger.configure()`.

 #### FileLogger.disableConsoleCapture()

-After calling this method, `console` calls will no longer be appended to the current log file.
+After calling this method, `console` calls will no longer be written to the current log file.

 #### FileLogger.setLogLevel(logLevel)

-Change the minimum log-level for file-output.
-The initial log-level can be passed as an option to `FileLogger.configure()`.
+Change the minimum log level for file-output.
+The initial log level can be passed as an option to `FileLogger.configure()`.

 #### FileLogger.getLogLevel(): LogLevel

-Return the current log-level.
+Return the current log level.

 #### FileLogger.getLogFilePaths(): Promise<string[]>